softwareshinobi/softwareshinobi/readme.md

 So like... that's cool.
 At least to me.
 At one point in my life.

-And it's probably a billion people but i don't have the time to do the theoretical napkin math of source code impression proiferation.
+And it's probably a billion people but i don't have the time to do the theoretical napkin math of source code impression proliferation.

 Whatever any of that means.